 These iconic and fascinating little wonders don’t reach maturity until they’re at least ten years old, but you can start them from simple seed kits.

 Bonsai aren’t simply beautiful additions to conference room tables and workspaces; they can become a life-long hobby!

-Just remember, the Snake Plant’s long, flat leaves can grow to great lengths over time, just like their namesakes.
+Just remember, the snake plant’s long, flat leaves can grow to great lengths over time, just like their namesakes.
 Provide them with large, sturdy pots and plenty of room to grow upward.

 If you have a decently-lit workplace and a good maintenance regimen, you may want to consider some more impressive office plants.

 You’ll know they need more water when the leaves curl up more than usual.
-Because air plants don’t need soil, designers can adhere them to all kinds of surfaces to create strikingly attractive office plant displays.
+Because air plants don’t need soil, you can adhere them to all kinds of surfaces to create strikingly attractive office plant displays.

 If you want a plant that lets you know how it’s feeling, this could be your new desktop companion!